Pranjal264/ResNet_GAWS/README.md

 ## Usage

 - data_generation.ipynb : this notebook is used to generate training as well as testing data for the CNN model
-- RESNEt_model.ipynb : this is the main notebook which predicts the aberration strengths from focal spots array
+- RESNET_model.ipynb : this is the main notebook which predicts the aberration strengths from focal spots array

 A step-by-step procedure for using each notebook is incorporated into the notebooks.